 Requests for Exception to Graduate Policy

-The dean of Graduate Studies is responsible for the review and final approval or denial of Petitions for Exception to graduate student policies.
-The student’s academic advisor, graduate program director, or dean of the college where the program resides, must support all exceptions in order for the dean of Graduate Studies to approve them.
-The student must complete the appropriate Petition for Exception form as provided on the Office of Graduate Studies Web page.
-All materials must be submitted to the Office of Graduate Studies either via email or as a hard copy.
+The Dean of The Graduate School is responsible for the review and final approval or denial of Petitions for Exception to graduate student policies.
+The student’s academic advisor, graduate program director, or dean of the college where the program resides, must support all exceptions in order for the Dean of the Graduate School to approve them.
+The student must complete the appropriate Petition for Exception form as provided on The Graduate School web page.
+All materials must be submitted to The Graduate School either via email or as a hard copy.

 Petition for Exception to Twelve-credit Hour Limit: Twelve-credit hour limit on courses completed prior to admission to a program: Grand Valley policy allows graduate students to take a maximum of 12 graduate credit hours without being admitted to a specific graduate program.
 Once the student gains admission to a graduate program any credit hours beyond the limit must be granted an exception to the policy in order to be counted toward the degree.
 The student seeking this exception should contact their academic advisor to initiate the Petition for Exception.

 Petition for Exception to Eight-year Time Limit to Degree Completion: All courses to be counted for a master’s degree at Grand Valley must be completed within eight years.
 This time limit is a way of ensuring the student’s validity and currency of knowledge at the time of graduation.
 The student will be required to either repeat the course or take an approved substitute, if unable to demonstrate currency.
 The start date for the eight-year time limit begins with the first course taken toward the degree planned program.